 Early Life and Education

 Lisa Tzwu-Fang Su was born in Tainan, Taiwan, in November 1969.
-Her family immigrated to the United States when she was three years old.
-Growing up in New York City, she excelled in math and science, encouraged by her parents.
-She attended the Bronx High School of Science and later, the Massachusetts Institute of Technology (MIT), where she earned bachelor's, master's, and doctoral degrees in electrical engineering.
+When she was three years old, her family moved to the United States.
+Growing up in New York, she developed an early interest in technology, taking apart and fixing electronics.
+This curiosity led her to study electrical engineering at the Massachusetts Institute of Technology (MIT), where she earned bachelor's, master's, and doctoral degrees.
+She graduated from Bronx High School of Science in 1986.

 Rise to Success